Ojibwe religion: Definition and classification

 The Ojibwe are an Algonquian-speaking people.
-Together with the Odawa (Ottawa) and Potawatomi nations, they form a confederation called the Three Fires.
-The term Ojibwe was adopted as a collective noun in the nineteenth century, and probably derives from the Algonquian word ojib ('puckered up'), often interpreted as a reference to the puckered seam on the moccasin shoes traditionally worn by Ojibwe people.
+They live principally in the Great Lakes region of North America—specifically in Minnesota, Michigan, Wisconsin, and Ontario—and in parts of Manitoba and Saskatchewan.
+Together with the Odawa (Ottawa) and Potawatomi nations, the Ojibwe form a confederation called the Three Fires.

+The term Ojibwe was adopted as a collective noun in the 19th century.
+It probably derives from the Algonquian word ojib ('puckered up'), often interpreted as a reference to the puckered seam on the moccasin shoes traditionally worn by Ojibwe people.
 The alternative spelling Ochipwe has also resulted in the Ojibwe sometimes being called the Chippewa, especially in the United States.
 Many Ojibwe refer to themselves as the Anishnaabeg, although this term usually also encompasses all Algonquian-speaking peoples, and some members of the former group prefer Ojibwe over Anishnaabeg.

+Classifying Ojibwe religion

 Ojibwe religion has been described as an aboriginal religion.
 As Ojibwe culture is traditionally orally transmitted, the religion has no textual canon.
 It has no dogma, and no articles of faith, and there is therefore variation in its belief and practice.
 Many of its rituals have changed over time, with adherents open to adapting their beliefs and practices in accordance with dreams and visions.
-Native American religions more broadly have always adapted in response to environmental changes and interactions with other communities, with the Ojibwe having absorbed influences both from other Native American groups and from European Americans.
+Native American religions more broadly have always adapted in response to environmental changes and interactions with other communities.
+The Ojibwe have absorbed influences both from other Native American groups and from European Americans, with their religious outlook being influenced by Christianity.
 Ojibwe religion thus no longer exists in the form practiced by the Ojibwe when they were a hunter-gatherer society prior to European contact.

+Ojibwe people generally tend to a holistic view of religion.
 As with Native Americans generally, religion is a fully integrated facet of life and culture within Ojibwe communities.
 Many Ojibwe prefer to describe their traditional beliefs and practices as "our way" or "our way of life" rather than as a "religion."
-Ojibwe people generally tend to a holistic view of religion.
+In the Ojibwe language, there are no indigenous words synonymous with the English language term religion.
+Two Ojibwe terms have sometimes been used in a roughly similar manner; namhwin or anamiewin denotes something like "prayer" and is used to describe Christian religion, while mnidooked, meaning to venerate the mnidoog or manitouk, is used to describe an attitude and action associated with traditional Ojibwe religion.

 Ojibwe traditional worldviews closely resemble those of other Algonquian-speaking peoples.
 The Ojibwe's religion is particularly similar to that of the Odawa people, although they also share many religious and cultural elements with groups like the Potawatomi, Menominee, and Cree.

-Many Ojibwe combine traditional religious activities with involvement in Christianity, usually Catholicism, equating the Christian God with the traditional Ojibwe figure Kitche Manitou.
+Many Ojibwe combine traditional religious activities with involvement in Christianity, usually Catholicism, equating the Christian God with the traditional Ojibwe creator being Kitche Manitou.
 In some cases they have adopted Christian beliefs and figures and inserted them into the traditional Ojibwe cosmology.
-Others will remain committed to just one of the two religions.
-In the Ojibwe language, there are no indigenous words synonymous with the English language term religion.
-Two Ojibwe terms have sometimes been used in a roughly similar manner; namhwin or anamiewin denotes something like "prayer" and is used to describe Christian religion, while mnidooked, meaning to venerate the mnidoog or manitouk, is used to describe an attitude and action associated with traditional Ojibwe religion.
+Other Ojibwe remain committed to just one of the two religions.

 Beliefs

-The Ojibwe do not traditionally draw a dichotomy between the natural and supernatural.